stacksjs/stacks/packages/vue/README.md

 cd hello-world-stack

-pnpm i -r # install deps for all packages pnpm dev # used to develop locally pnpm build # builds the library for production-ready use
+pnpm i -r # install deps for all packages pnpm dev # stubs the libraries for local use pnpm dev:vite-vue # starts the dev server pnpm build # builds the library for production-ready use
 ```